sbrl/Pepperminty-Wiki-Client-Android/README.md

 Any issues should be reported here as an issue.
 I am exponentially more likely to respond on here than to a review in the Google Play store.

-~~Currently, the _Pepperminty Wiki Android Client_ is in closed testing, which is available only upon invitation.
-Contact me (@sbrl) if you'd like access though!~~

 ## Notes
 Google Play policies are wildly complicated.
 Notes here are to remind me about various things.